Sarverott/rokita/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project ヽ(☆▽☆)ﾉ  Maybe your proposals are that important missing thing, without witch Rokita can't performing its mission! Σ(°ロ°)
 title: ''
-labels: ''
+labels: 'feature'
 assignees: ''

 ---